tobiipro/babel-preset-firecloud/README.md

 };
 ```

-### `babel-plugin-firecloud-src-arg`
+### `babel-plugin-firecloud-src-arg` (disabled by default)

-Adds extra argument with info about location (file/line/column) to calls of a logger.
+Adds an extra argument with info about location (file/line/column) to calls of a function e.g. logger.

-*ToDo*: customize logger functions definitions.
-Right now uses logger method names and conventions from ATEX-web-ext.

-**DISABLED BY DEFAULT**

 To enable in `.babelrc.js`:

 ```js
 module.exports = {
   presets: [